(Immigration and Asylum Chamber) Appeal Number: HU/05963/2016

 Heard at Field House

-For the Appellant: Mr P Richardson, Direct Access
+For the Appellant: Mr P Richardson, Counsel (Direct access)

-For the Respondent: Mr D Clarke, Senior Home Office Presenting Officer
+For the Respondent: Mr T Lindsay, Home Office Presenting Officer

 DETERMINATION AND REASONS

 1. The Appellant (The Secretary of State for the Home Department) appealed with permission granted by First-tier Tribunal Judge Bird on 2 November 2018 against the determination of First-tier Tribunal Judge Bristow who had allowed the Respondent's appeal on Article 8 ECHR grounds.
 The decision and reasons was promulgated on 24 September 2018.